[09:25 AM] Art Class

 “They left earlier,” Ezra replied.
 “Said they had something urgent.”

-Even as he spoke, an uneasy feeling crept into his chest.
+Even as he spoke, a vague, uneasy feeling crept into his chest.

 [07:25 AM] Bain City Station